 - a.
 On the diagram above, sketch a possible trajectory (the path followed by the ball) from the edge of the table to the floor. - b.
 On the same diagram sketch another trajectory, that of another ball having a very much larger mass than that of the first ball, but exactly the same initial velocity vx.
-Explain your reasoning. - © School of Physics and Astronomy, University of Minnesota, 2018
+Explain your reasoning.

-1101 Lab 3 - FORCES
+1101 LAB 3: FORCES